lucdew/blog/source/_posts/2012-12-08-svnsync-to-existing-repository.markdown

 tags: svn
 ---

 Basically I will explain how to synchronize with svnsync on an existing repository.
-I had trouble to find the info on the Internet some I am sharing it.
+I had trouble to find the info on the Internet so I am sharing it.
 I am by no mean a subversion administrator therefore if the info is not correct please be kind to let me know.

 Yes I know subversion is not really 2013 but recently I had to synchronize a large master subversion repository with a slave.
 The slave had to be rebuilt from scratch.
 It turned out that synchronization with svnsync was really too slow to be considered.
 Therefore to speed up the process.
 I created a svn repository on the slave machine :
 {% codeblock %}